Banzay13/secure-share/README.md

 # Encrypt.One

-The main goal of `https://encrypt.one` is to make sensitive information sharing safe and secure. it was achieved by using full client-side encryption model.
+Tasdhe main goal of `https://encrypt.one` is to make sensitive information sharing safe and secure. it was achieved by using full client-side encryption model.

 Created by [Final Level](https://final-level.com/).